christosno/Assignment3/README.md

 ---
 ---

-### you need to implement using the Strategy pattern the following
+### you need to implement using the Strategy pattern the following scenario
-    scenario:

     + You have a product named T-Shirt [10 marks] that has three (3) variations, in terms of,